madskjeldgaard/exformal-website-source/content/releases/madskjeldgaard-thespaceinbetween.md

 In the practice of chi gong there is this ideal of the crane: Standing still by a lake, always ready to snap a fish in its beak.
 It's not asleep, it's not moving, it's actively relaxed and fully aware of its surroundings.
 This is a way of life.
 By the piano, in between notes, I become a crane myself, observing the sounds in my surroundings.
 "Active relaxation", is what the chi gong-masters call this.
 I feel the wind rustling in my feathers, and I notice the creases in the water surface from thick, slow raindrops, smeared out by the rolling caresses of the air that just passed by me.

-Eventually, this becomes a new practice for me.
-I place microphones on the iron frame of the piano, so I can be closer to the strings as they are struck by the soft hammers, and we can hear the reverberation, the shimmering klang of the material.
-I record it all through loopers running at different speeds, albeit all of them slow and long in duration.

 {{< imgh src="releases/ex001/pianomic1.jpg" alt="Piano frame with microphone on it" caption="Microphone placement: Attached directly to the steel frame of the piano.
 Photo: Mads Kjeldgaard." >}}

+Eventually, this becomes a new practice for me.
+I place microphones on the iron frame of the piano, so I can be closer to the strings as they are struck by the soft hammers, to hear the reverberation, the shimmering klang of the material at hand.
+I record it all through loopers running at different speeds, albeit all of them slow and long in duration, to be able to hear again what I heard, but from the perspective of another point in time.

 After my morning routines, I seat myself by the piano every day like this, guiding myself as if I was a waiter at a restaurant showing a guest to their seat in a restaurant.
 Properly placed, I turn my attention to the sounds from the open window that leak in between the notes – I notice the banality of it, and I love it: Bird feet rustling in the rain gutter above the window, it's the neighborhood's magpies scheming again, tap-tap-tap.
 Tap-tap.
 Tap.

+_– Mads Kjeldgaard, Nørrebro, 2024_